Claus1/unigui/README.md

 Universal App Browser Unigui

 ### Purpose ###
-Provide programming technology that does not require client programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.
+Provide a programming technology that does not require client programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.

 ### How to work inside ###
 The exchange protocol for the solution is JSON as the most universally accessible, comprehensible, readable, and popular format compatible with all programming languages.
-The server sends JSON data to Unigui which has built-in tools (autodesigner) and automatically generate a standart Google Material Design GUI for user data.
-No markup, drawing instructions and the other dull job is required.
+The server sends JSON data to Unigui which has built-in tools (autodesigner) and automatically builds a standart Google Material Design GUI for user data.
+No markup, drawing instructions and the other dull job are required.
 Just the simplest description what you want.
 From the constructed Unigui screen the server receives a JSON message flow which fully describes what the user did.
 The message format is ["Block", "Elem", "type of action", value], where "Block"and "Elem"are the names of the block and its element, "value" is the JSON value of the action/event that has happened.
-The server can either accept the change or roll them back by sending an info window about any inconsistencies.
-The server can open a dialog box that is described as a block or send an entirely new screen.
+The server can either accept the change or roll it back by sending an info window about an inconsistency.
+The server can open a dialog box, send popup Warning, Error,.. or an entirely new screen.
 Unigui instantly and automatically displays actual server state.

 ### Programming ###
-Unigui is a language and platform independent technology.
-This repo explains how to work with Unigui using Python  and the tiny framework for that.
+Unigui is the language and platform independent technology.
+This repo explains how to work with Unigui using Python  and the tiny but optimal framework for that.
 Unigui web version is included in this library.
 Unigui for mobile and native platforms are in another repos.

 ### High level - Screen ###